A Cluster Expansion and the Decay of Correlations of the 1D Long-Range Ising Model at Low Temperatures: Lattice site estimates

 \section{Lattice site estimates}

 In this section, we establish some estimates involving lattice sites necessary to compute correlations of $n$-points.
 This is done because we transform polymers into contours, and then contours into lattice sites.
 The approach developed in this section can be seen as an extension of the one employed by Imbrie in \cite{Imbrie.82} to estimate the two-point correlations for the exponent $\alpha=2$.
-We define Let us begin by proving an analogous result of Lemma~\ref{lem: phi_abc_bound} for lattice sites.
+We begin with an auxiliary lemma.